-Any berries destined to be dried and suspected of being contaminated with HAV should be immediately disposed of in a manner that prevents cross-contamination.
+Any berries destined for the fresh or frozen market suspected of being contaminated with HAV should be immediately disposed of in a manner that prevents cross-contamination.
 Persons suspected of, or displaying signs of, infection should be excluded from food handing premises until fully recovered and no longer shedding the virus.
 Vaccination of food handlers can assist in reducing the risk of viral contamination of the food.
 Where feasible and appropriate, checking for HAV immune status of food handlers could be useful (Codex 2012).